Skip to content

 DSLX modules can import other modules via the import keyword.
 Circular imports are not permitted (the dependencies among DSLX modules must form a DAG, as in languages like Go).

-The import statement takes the following form (note the lack of semicolon):
+The import statement takes the following form:

 import path.to.my.imported_module;